alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-07-17-whatever-opposes-salafiyyah-is-opposes-the-manhaj-of-prophet.md

 category: [fatwas,manhaj]
 locale: en
 lang: en
-excerpt: The Jama’ah of al-Salafiyyah is the Jama’ah which is upon the truth, and it is the one that it is obligatory to belong to.
+summary: The Jama’ah of al-Salafiyyah is the Jama’ah which is upon the truth, and it is the one that it is obligatory to belong to.
 translated_by: Maaz Qureshi
 muftis:
   shaykh: